chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     chef-automate config patch --fe <Path to automate.toml>
     ```

-1. Go to the Chef Automate HA, where we copied the `tar` file.
+1. Go to the Chef-Automate node of Automate HA cluster, where we copied the `tar` file.
 Unzip the bundle using the following:

     ```bash
     tar -xf backup.tar.gz -C /mnt/automate_backups